INFO442-Team2/Seattle-Sustenance/README.md

 - Kevin Nguyen (CTO)

 ## Mission Statement
-To engage Seattle in the fight to end local hunger, by providing a resource for low-income and homeless people in the greater Seattle area to stay informed on accessible meal programs available to them.
+To engage Seattle in the fight to end local hunger.

 ## Problem Statement